oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The Boehm-Demers-Weiser conservative garbage collector can be used as a garbage collecting replacement for C malloc or C++ new.
+The Boehm-Demers-Weiser conservative garbage collector can be used as agarbage collecting replacement for C malloc or C++ new.

 **More Information**